RMPVSRajakaruna/RMPVSRajakaruna/README.md

   </a>
 </p>

-I'm a BSc (Hons) Software Engineering Undergraduate from Sri Lanka, passionate about building projects with JavaScript, C, and CSS.
-I'm always open to collaboration and exploring new opportunities.
+I'm based in Sri Lanka and passionate about building projects with JavaScript, C, and CSS, and I'm always open to collaboration and exploring new opportunities.

 <p align="left">
   <a href="https://linkedin.com/in/vihanga-sachintha-rajakaruna" target="_blank">